bambielli/bambielli.github.io/_posts/2016-04-16-javascript-bind.md

 {%endhighlight%}

 The result of the console.log is 'undefined undefined'!
 Why is that?
-Because we "borrowed" the method from the `Brian` object, but not its context!
-Context is what the `this` in a method refers to, and it is defined by default as the context of the object in which the method is called.
+Because we "borrowed" the method from the `Brian` object, but we did not borrow its context!
+Context is what the `this` in a method refers to, and it is defined by default as the object in which the method is invoked.

 A call to Brian.fullName() will call the fullName method with the Brian context, and will appropriately return 'Brian Ambielli'.
 However, when calling the method in the global scope (as we do when calling fName() above) the context is the global "window" object.